 - Feedback from teaching assistants

-- Liaison with the Educational Psychologist and School Nurse
+- Liaison with the Educational Psychologist, CAMHS, Compass and Early Help.

 The Learning Support Department uses a range of standardised and diagnostic assessments to clarify and identify a range of needs across social, emotional and learning domains.

-Information about pupils is provided for staff on the Student Need’s Register and on pupil friendly One Page Profiles.
+Information about pupils is provided for staff on the Student Need’s Register and on pupil friendly Individual Provision Maps.
 Many primary schools provide an Inclusion Passport, a transition document used to share details about previous provision of support in other schools, including primaries.
 The Inclusion Passport helps to provide a sense of ownership for pupils in communicating with their teachers about their individual needs.
-The One Page Profile helps summarise the key information on this in order to support subject teachers.
+The Individual Provision Map helps summarise the key information on this in order to support subject teachers.

-Our One Page Profiles are child centered and the young person will be involved in writing it.
+Our Individual Provision Maps are child centered and the young person will be involved in writing it.
 Parents are encouraged to be involved in this process.

 The SENCO will be available on parents evenings.
 If you would like an appointment please ask your son/daughter to make one or, alternatively, e-mail the SENCO. firstname.lastname@example.org